By Sanjay Anandaram, TiE Bangalore Governing Board Member

 What needs to be done?

 The well established paradigm for influencing the world substantively is through the creation and collaboration across relevant institutions, standards and markets.
 The West and now China understand this well.
-For Indian IoT to take advantage of the opportunities ahead, it needs to use this same paradigm and the playbook of the other successful industries and countries. groups like Nasscom and iSpirt have shown, in different circumstances and times using different models for different end goals, how Indian industry players can organize themselves.
+For Indian IoT to take advantage of the opportunities ahead, it needs to use this same paradigm and the playbook of the other successful industries and countries.
+Industry groups like Nasscom and iSpirt have shown, in different circumstances and times using different models for different end goals, how Indian industry players can organize themselves.
 Given today’s context and the needs of the IoT industry, a new model for engagement perhaps needs to emerge.

 China has shown how it has seized the advantage in 5G, batteries and other areas.